UNLV Rebels football: 1999–present

-Before the start of the 2001 season, the Rebels garnered national accolades as the team was ranked No. 25 in Sports Illustrated's preseason Top 25 and No. 24 in Football Digest's rankings.
+Before the 2001 season, the Rebels were ranked No. 25 in Sports Illustrated's preseason Top 25 and No. 24 in Football Digest's rankings.
 Quarterback Jason Thomas was named a candidate for the Heisman Trophy, ranking as high as No. 7.
 Although the Rebels seemed good on paper, the team did not gel and ended the season a disappointing 4–7.
 On October 5, 2002, the Rebels defeated rival Nevada 21–17 for Robinson's 200th career coaching victory.
 Robinson retired after the 2004 season, having led the Rebels to a bowl game and five consecutive victories over rival Nevada.

-On December 6, 2004, the Rebels hired Utah assistant coach Mike Sanford as the 9th head coach.
-In his first three years at the helm of the Rebels football program, Sanford failed to win more than two games and had back to back 2–10 seasons, finishing last in the Mountain West all three years.
+On December 6, 2004, the Rebels hired Utah assistant coach Mike Sanford as the ninth head coach.
+In his first three years, Sanford failed to win more than two games and had back-to-back 2–10 seasons, finishing last in the Mountain West all three years.
 Sanford failed to beat Nevada all five years he coached at UNLV.
-Despite UNLV's troubles the program sent former Rebels Eric Wright and Beau Bell to the NFL draft.
+Still, the program sent former Rebels Eric Wright and Beau Bell to the NFL draft.

 The Rebels finished the 2008 season with a 5–7 record after starting the season 3–1.
 This was the best win–loss record UNLV had since going 6–6 in 2003.
 It also marked the first time UNLV did not finish last in their division since 2004.
 Their 23–20 victory over No. 15 Arizona State was the first time the Rebels had beaten a ranked opponent since 2003.

-The 2009 season was a disappointment and it led to Sanford's dismissal as coach.
+The 2009 season led to Sanford's dismissal as coach.
 UNLV was picked to finish fifth in the conference, but the team began to fall apart after a surprising loss at Wyoming.
 That was followed by losses at Nevada, against Brigham Young and Utah, and at Texas Christian and the Air Force Academy — games in which UNLV was outscored 243–81.
 They rebounded toward the end of the season and finished 5–7.